bytebrainai/bytebrain/README.md

 ByteBrain consists of following components:

-- **ByteBrain Server**: A server that provides a REST API for chatbot and dashboard
+- **ByteBrain Server**: A server that provides a REST API for chatbot and dashboard.
+Currently, this component supports two chat frontends:
+    - Websocket ChatBot
+    - Discord ChatBot
 - **ByteBrain UI**: A UI component that can be embedded in any website
 - **ByteBrain Dashboard**: A dashboard for creating and managing chatbots

 ## ZIO Website Deployment (chat.zio.dev)

 The `byteBrain-client` module is used to embed the ByteBrain UI in a website that is used to provide a chatbot for zio.dev documentation.
 You can find the deployed version [here](https://chat.zio.dev).

 To deploy ZIO Chat interface on chat.zio.dev, run following commands: